 Varied honors topics in the Liberal Arts and Sciences that are interdisciplinary in nature or can be fruitfully approached from multiple disciplinary perspectives.
 May be repeated to a maximum of 6 semester hours as the topic varies.
-Prerequisite: None from any college and major who currently hold freshmen, sophomore or junior status at NIU and are members of the University Honors Program.
-Eligible students must be in good standing within the University Honors Program.
+Prerequisite: None from any college and major who currently hold freshmen or sophomore status at NIU and are members of the University Honors Program.
+Eligible students must be in good standing with the University Honors Program.